-Research: Read relevant literature, trade publications, Vault guides (careerservices.fas.harvard.edu/channels/eresources/), company information, and biographical information of your contact.
+Research: Read relevant literature, trade publications, Vault guides

+(careerservices.fas.harvard.edu/channels/eresources/#uc resource tiles-43), company information, and biographical information of your contact.
 Find out as much as possible about the individual, company, and career field before you meet.
 It's better to use your expert contact as a resource for specific information rather than the basics.